-Since its inception DARTS has distributed nearly $1.8 MILLION to Orange County non-profit organizations that help and empower women and children to achieve their potential as responsible contributing members of our community.
+Since its inception DARTS has distributed over $2 MILLION to Orange County non-profit organizations that help and empower women and children to achieve their potential as responsible contributing members of our community.
 Funds are available through an annual grant application process.
 Organizations may apply for funds for a specific project or a general grant, but definitive goals and anticipated outcomes are essential.

 Must be a non-profit organization

 Emphasis is upon helping women, children and families